F-SI/show_img_hist/README.md

 # show_img_hist

-- an example of streamlit to show the histogram of an image  a
+- an example of streamlit to show the histogram of an image

 ## deploy on Render.com